 Other OTC products and steps

-You can also keep your nose pores clean with:
+You can also keep your nose pores clean with these products — available at drugstores or online:

 Despite keeping your nose pores clean, genes, environment, and your skin type may still make them more noticeable.
 Consider the following treatments that may help your nose pores appear smaller.
 (Note that it can take a few weeks or longer to see full results.)